JeremiahKaren/35percent.github.io/_posts/2016-11-04-south-gardens-overseas-buyers.md

 Colliers International was [appointed](http://www.costar.co.uk/en/assets/news/2013/April/Lend-Lease-picks-Colliers-to-drive-Elephant-overseas-housing-sales/) by Lendlease to market its homes only in Singapore and Hong Kong.Colliers launched sales at South Gardens during [an event on 11th April 2014](http://www.propertyguru.com.sg/property-management-news/2014/4/37646/elephant-park-sales-in-singapore) in Singapore.
 Within a month 46 apartments at 'South Garden Point' were registered with the Land registry.

+The UK launch for South Gardens [begins next week](/img/southgardensuklaunch.jpg) with prices starting at £550k.
+Hurry now - there are only 28 apartments left!

  __Chestertons__ are Lendlease's [appointed agents in Dubai](http://www.tradearabia.com/news/CONS_281117.html), but their solicitors don't register the sales until completion.

-## Panama connections
+## Panama connections - Total Gain International
 A closer look at the [Land Registry deeds](/img/LRegisterSouthGardens.pdf) showing the 46 buyers who bought through Colliers gives us something of an insight into who the purchasers are and the nature of their interest.

-One of the apartments is registered to a Hong Kong-based asset management company called ['Total Gain International Limited'](https://www.hkgbusiness.com/en/company/Total-Gain-International-Limited).
+One of the apartments is registered to a Hong Kong-based asset management company, appropriately called ['Total Gain International Limited'](https://www.hkgbusiness.com/en/company/Total-Gain-International-Limited).
 Some of the other buyers are listed as:

  * Ahsan Din - Director of [sakacapital.com](http://www.bankingandfinance.com.sg/company/details/80119512/saka-capital-pte-ltd)
 (bought two apartments)